-(African, Islamic, Japanese, Latin American, or Russian)
+(African, Islamic, Japanese, or Latin American)

 A study of the contemporary culture, values, perspectives and lifestyle of a foreign people focusing on a sympathetic understanding of cultural diversity and appreciation of another way of life.
 The course is taught in English.
 No knowledge of a foreign language is required.